Back To Search Results

 Etiology

 The causes of QT interval prolongation can be divided into congenital or acquired.
 Congenital causes are usually a result of mutations in ion channels (potassium, calcium, or sodium) with more than 15 identified mutations.
-In contrast, acquired QT interval prolongation may be a result of electrolyte abnormalities, and/or drugs that affect those ion channels (see Image.
+In contrast, acquired QT interval prolongation may result from electrolyte abnormalities or drugs that affect those ion channels (see Image.
 Prolonged QT interval).[4][5][6]

 Epidemiology